yunhuiguo/CVPR-2021-L2ID-Classification-Challenges/README.md

        python model_selection.py --model ResNet10 --method baseline  --train_aug --n_shot 5 --fine_tune_all_models
      ```

-10. For testing your own methods, simply replace the function **finetune()** in `finetune.py` with your own method.
+9. For testing your own methods, simply replace the function **finetune()** in `finetune.py` with your own method.
 Your method should at least have the following arguments,

-    • *novel_loader: data loader for the corresponding dataset (EuroSAT, ISIC2018, Plant Disease, ChestX-Ray8)*
+    • *novel_loader: data loader for the corresponding dataset (EuroSAT, ISIC2018, Plant Disease, ChestX-Ray8 for track 1)*

     • *n_query: number of query images per class*